Overview

 Increase Storage for the Instance

 It is crucial to increase storage if you would like to successfully install Nessus.
+The default storage is not enough for Nessus plugins.
 Check the footnote 1 for more information.

 In the EC2 instance storage tab, click on the Volume ID: